NongTarNarak/Sec2-SecureImage/README.md

 Secure Image System
 Welcome to the Secure Image System, powered by AES encryption and SHA-256 hashing.

+>Folder
+    CipherText:
+        > To export the encrypted images from the system in JSON format.
+        > You can decrypt the image by option: 5 from this folder.

+    Decrypted_image:
+        > All decrypted images will be stored in this designated folder.

+    PlainText_image:
+        > Begin by placing all the images you wish to encrypt into this designated folder.

 How to Use:
 >>Option 1: Encrypt an Image
     1) Upload the image you want to encrypt to the folder named "PlainText_image"